Rubenschuit/vulkan_engine/README.md

 - Cross-platform builds: Windows (MSVC or MinGW), macOS, and Linux
 - Dear ImGui overlay
 - Particle system with compute shaders
-- Simple renderer for textured .obj models and a skybox
+- Simple renderer for textured .gltf models and a skybox
 - Point lights
 - FPS-style camera
+- MSAA

 ## Table of Contents